African Health Project – Community Awareness & Prevention

 Edinburgh & the Lothians: Jonathan Ssentamu

-Greater Glasgow & Clyde: Claire Fuller, Margaret Lance or Mariegold Akomode
+Greater Glasgow & Clyde: Claire Kofman, Margaret Lance or Mariegold Akomode

 Forth Valley: Bibiana Zirra